Manteri: History

-Prior to the British protectorate, Bruneian titles were bestowed with office positions and designated responsibilities, which gave the designated officials access to political power.
-These officials were frequently granted kuripan (territorial powers), which enabled them to manage finances, collect taxes, and uphold the law in their respective territories.
-On the other hand, Wazir (Vizier) like Pengiran Temenggong had to obtain permission from the Sultan in order to try major offences like those involving murder or mutilation.
-The kuripan was associated with the official's rank and was intended to pass back to the Sultan in the event of the official's demise or promotion, however it frequently stayed in the family in cases when the successor assumed the role.
-The system was dismantled and kuripan's management was given to the government upon the arrival of the British Resident, who also centralised power under his watch.

-In the previous political system, being a title or office holder was not only a privilege but also came with important obligations in a hierarchical structure.
-Officials helped in state administration by serving as a go-between for the monarch and the populace.
-Many of the initial tasks have altered throughout time, but the symbolic significance of titles and their relationship to political power remain.
+Before the era of the British protectorate (1906-1959), designated officials bestowed with traditional Brunei titles had access to political power, as titles not only were privileges but also came with their own obligations.
+These officials assisted in administrating the state by serving as a go-between for the monarch and the populace.
+Despite many of the initial tasks having been altered throughout time, the symbolic significance of titles and their relationship to political power still remain to this day.

+In the past, holding traditional Brunei titles meant that officials also had territorial powers, or kuripan by virtue of their titles.
+This allowed them to manage finances, collect taxes and uphold the law in their respective territories.
+In the event of the official's demise or promotion, the control of these territories would be returned to the Sultan, unless a successor was appointed to the former's office.

+Under the British protectorate, the traditional land system was dismantled and the kuripan's management was handed to the government upon the arrival of the British Resident, who also centralised power under his watch.

 Functions

 Although titles are still awarded today, the functions that they entail have changed to reflect the needs of the contemporary political structure.
-For instance, Jamil Al-Sufri, the current bearer of the noble title Pehin Orang Kaya Amar Diraja, which is charged with monitoring information, is the Principal of the Brunei History Centre.
+For instance, Jamil Al-Sufri, who previously held the title of Pehin Orang Kaya Amar Diraja (responsible for the monitoring and dissemination of information) from 1968 to 1992, was the Principal of the Brunei History Centre.
 On another note, the nomination of traditional officials persists even though the contemporary administrative system has practically superseded the ancient political system.
-In addition to serving ceremonially, these officers serve as a conduit between the Sultan and his subjects, advising him on issues that impact the country as a whole.
+In addition to carrying out ceremonial duties, these officers serve as a conduit between the Sultan and his subjects, advising him on issues that impact the country as a whole.

-High-ranking government officials in Brunei, such as the senior Wazir, Pengiran Bendahara, and Pengiran Paduka Tuan, oversee Islamic religious affairs to strengthen Islam in the country.
-The Manteri-Manteri Ugama, with appointed officers like Mudim, have managed Islamic matters since the time of Sultan Saiful Rijal.
-Despite British rule, these religious leaders continued to influence national affairs, as exemplified by Pehin Tuan Imam Haji Mohidin bin Nakhoda Jambul's appointment to the State Council in 1907.
+Certain high-ranked royal officials in Brunei, such as the Pengiran Bendahara, and Pengiran Paduka Tuan, previously oversaw matters pertaining to Islam in the country.
+The Manteri-Manteri Ugama, which include the offices of Pehin Khatib and Mudim, have also assisted with the management of Islamic matters since the time of Sultan Saiful Rijal.
+Even during the era of the British protectorate, these religious leaders continued to influence national affairs, as exemplified by Pehin Tuan Imam Haji Mohidin bin Nakhoda Jambul's appointment to the State Council in 1907.
 This illustrates the government's efforts to elevate Islam's role in Brunei.